 (Above: Henri Seydoux)

 How does Zik hold up in terms of durability?
-Does the extensive amount of technology make it a sensitive or fragile device?

 We’ve paid a lot of attention to the materials to make Zik robust.
 So you just have to treat Parrot Zik the same way you treat an object you like and care for.

 I notice that you’ve worked a lot with the product designer Philippe Strack.
 How did the two of you work together to create Zik?
-Was one of you the visionary, whilst the other handled the design process?

 Can you tell me about the consumer reception and commercial performance of Zik so far?
-Has it lived up to your expectations in the marketplace?

 Will we be seeing any upgrades to the Zik headphones line anytime soon?